Chopinsky/byte_buffer/sync_pool/README.md

 /// The complex data struct for illustration.
 Usually such a heavy element could also
 /// contain other nested struct, and should almost always be placed in the heap.
 If
 /// your struct is *not* heavy enough to be living in the heap, you most likely won't
 /// need this library -- the allocator will work better on the stack.
+The only requirement
+/// for the struct is that it has to implement the `Default` trait, which can be derived
+/// in most cases, or implemented easily.
 #[derive(Default, Debug)]
 struct ComplexStruct {
     id: usize,